-16. Fair Value Measurements
+17: Fair Value Measurements

-The Company used the following methods and significant assumptions to estimate fair value for certain liabilities measured and carried at fair value on a recurring basis:
+IDX used the following methods and significant assumptions to estimate fair value for certain liabilities measured and carried at fair value on a recurring basis:

-Convertible debt - The fair value is calculated taking into consideration the original term to maturity, weighing the possible outcomes and the current yield for similar debt.
-The present value of future cash flows is then calculated utilizing market-based discount rate assumptions.
+Convertible debt - IDX calculates the fair value by taking into consideration the original term to maturity, weighing the possible outcomes, and the current yield for similar debt.
+IDX then calculates the present value of future cash flows by utilizing market-based discount rate assumptions.